sifat18/sifat18/README.md

 ## I'm an Enthusiastic Learner and Developer and I love to build things!!

 - 🔭 Currently learning from Programming Hero
-- 🌱 I’m currently learning MEARN Stack
+- 🌱 Currently working with MEARN Stack
 - 👯 Interested in machine learning approaches
 - 🥅 2021 Goals: Level up as a porgrammar
 - ⚡ Fun fact: I love to sketch and play video games